Philips: Post-WWII growth

-In 1972, Philips launched the world's first home video cassette recorder, in the UK, the N1500.
+In 1972, Philips launched the world's first home videocassette recorder, in the UK, the N1500.
 Its relatively bulky video cassettes could record 30 minutes or 45 minutes.
 Later one-hour tapes were also offered.
 As the competition came from Sony's Betamax and the VHS group of manufacturers, Philips introduced the N1700 system which allowed double-length recording.
 For the first time, a 2-hour movie could fit onto one video cassette.
 In 1977, the company unveiled a special promotional film for this system in the UK, featuring comedy writer and presenter Denis Norden.
 The concept was quickly copied by the Japanese makers, whose tapes were significantly cheaper.
 Philips made one last attempt at a new standard for video recorders with the Video 2000 system, with tapes that could be used on both sides and had 8 hours of total recording time.
 As Philips only sold its systems on the PAL standard and in Europe, and the Japanese makers sold globally, the scale advantages of the Japanese proved insurmountable and Philips withdrew the V2000 system and joined the VHS Coalition.

 Philips had developed a LaserDisc early on for selling movies, but delayed its commercial launch for fear of cannibalizing its video recorder sales.
 Later Philips joined with MCA to launch the first commercial LaserDisc standard and players.
-In 1982, Philips teamed with Sony to launch the Compact Disc; this format evolved into the CD-R, CD-RW, DVD and later Blu-ray, which Philips launched with Sony in 1997 and 2006 respectively.
+In 1982, Philips teamed with Sony to launch the compact disc; this format evolved into the CD-R, CD-RW, DVD and later Blu-ray, which Philips launched with Sony in 1997 and 2006 respectively.

 In 1984, the Dutch Philips Group bought out nearly a one-third share and took over the management of the German company Grundig.

-In 1984, Philips split off its activities on the field of photolithographic integrated circuit production equipment, the so-called wafer steppers, into a joint venture with ASM International, located in Veldhoven under the name ASML.
+Also in 1984, Philips split off its activities on the field of photolithographic integrated circuit production equipment, the so-called wafer steppers, into a joint venture with ASM International, located in Veldhoven under the name ASML.
 Over the years, this new company has evolved into the world's leading manufacturer of chip production machines at the expense of competitors like Nikon and Canon.